Welcome to the UCSD Emeriti Association

 The UCSD Emeriti Association provides its members an opportunity to maintain contact with their colleagues; promotes the general welfare of the members, their spouses, and their survivors; and assists members to continue their contributions to society.

 If you are retiring or are retired from UCSD, please consider staying a part of the campus and connected to your colleagues by becoming a member.
-We think you will enjoy reading our newsletter "Chronicles", and participating in the monthly events.
-If you have any questions, please contact Suzan Cioffi at 858-534-4724 or send her an email.
+We think you will enjoy reading our newsletter "Chronicles", and participating in our monthly events.
+If you have any questions, please contact Vania Bailon at 858-534-4724 or send her an email.

 As the incoming EA President for 2023-2024, it's my turn to report on activities and new developments.
 We have been reviving steadily from the many restrictions imposed by COVID.
 Under the leadership of Past Presidents Jake Jacoby (2020), Steven Adler (2021), and Allen McCutchan (2022), we have maintained the activities of the Emeriti Association continuously through online meetings.

 These activities include: Our Emeriti Mentoring Program for Chancellor’s Scholars, led this past year by Mae Brown, our Emeriti Lecture Series organized each year by the Vice President for that year (this past year by me, and this coming year by Barbara Parker), the Emeriti Book Club, led by Roger Spragg, and the quarterly publication of EA Chronicles, edited in past years by Sandy Lakoff.